i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 the session should be removed.

-To avoid a KCI and/or resource exhaustion attack, where an attacker drops Bob's NSR replies to keep Alice sending NS messages, Alice should avoid starting new sessions to Bob after a certain number of retries due to timer expiration.
+To avoid a KCI and/or resource exhaustion attack, where an attacker drops Bob's NSR replies to keep Alice sending NS messages, Alice should avoid starting New Sessions to Bob after a certain number of retries due to timer expiration.

 Alice and Bob each do one DH initialization to create the inbound and outbound Existing Session session tag and symmetric key ratchet chains, and do a DH ratchet for every Next DH Key block received.